Are There Jobs For You At The Dubai 2020 Expo?

 - Dubai Theme Parks

-o An attraction for the families, approximately 30% of it is complete and is anticipating to be open by the middle of 2016.
+o An attraction for the families, approximately 30% of it is complete.

 - MBR City – District One